YoteZip/LinuxCrackingBible/README.md

 - Make sure you are properly overriding any DLLs that you are using (including any that come from a crack)

-- Make sure you're not using Goldberg Experimental if your game is DirectX9, or disable Experimental's overlay with `steam_settings/disable_overlay.txt`
+- Make sure you're not using Goldberg Experimental if your game is DirectX9, or disable Experimental's overlay

 - Flip from `Proton-GE` to `Wine-GE`/`Kron4ek`, or vice versa